 How to Defend Against Social Media Fraud

-For celebrities, politicians, CEOs and other well-known individuals, it can be much more difficult to defend against social media impersonators, owing simply to the individual’s notoriety.
-However, for your everyday user, there are steps which we can take to help prevent this form of fraud.
+For celebrities, politicians, CEOs, and other well-known individuals, it can be much more difficult to defend against social media impersonators, owing simply to the individual’s notoriety.
+However, for your everyday user, there are steps that we can take to help prevent this form of fraud.

 - Do not share login info, not even with people you trust.
 Close friends and family might still accidentally make you vulnerable if they are using your account.

 - Be wary of what information you share.
 Keep your personal info under lock and key, and never give out highly sensitive information like your social security number or driver’s license number.